Language selection

 Annex B: Schedule 3: System participant designations and agreements

-Annex B: Schedule 4: Customer Access Profiles (CAPS) (Authorizations and restrictions)
+Annex B: Schedule 4: Authorizations and restrictions

-Annex B: Schedule 5: End User Licence Agreements (EULAs)
+Annex B: Schedule 5: End user licence agreements (EULAs)

 Annex B: Schedule 6: Prohibited entities